heremaps/gluecodium/docs/franca.md

         }
     }

-### Method: Static
+### Method, Attribute: Static

-This FDEPL property controls whether the given Franca method is generated as `static` in all supported languages.
-Default value is `false`, i.e. an instance method is generated.
+This FDEPL property controls whether the given Franca method or attribute is generated as `static` in all supported languages.
+Default value is `false`, i.e. an instance method or attribute is generated.

 **Note:** Static methods are not supported if `IsInterface` property is set to `true`.